 Step 2: Run them through the tool and compare.
 Upload each lease and compare the extracted output field by field against your known-good data.
 Note which fields match, which differ, and whether the confidence scores correctly flagged the uncertain fields.

-Step 3: Measure accuracy by category.
-Calculate accuracy for each of the 15 field categories separately.
-You may find 98% accuracy on parties and dates but 90% on CAM provisions for a specific lease type.
-This tells you where the AI performs well and where you need additional human review for your portfolio.
+Step 3: Measure validation results by category.
+Review each field category separately.
+You may find parties and dates validate cleanly while CAM provisions need more human review for a specific lease type.
+This tells you where the AI performs well and where your portfolio needs additional validation.